BhavyaT-135/Playing-With-CSS-Trial/README.md

 **Web3** - Web3 has become a catch-all term for the vision of a new, better internet.
 At its core, Web3 uses blockchains, cryptocurrencies, and NFTs to give power back to the users in the form of ownership.

 **Cloud Computing** - Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+Eg: AWS Cloud, Google Cloud, Salesforce.

 ### Advantages of CSS :
 - Easier to maintain and update.